-You can turn off the server by pressing the Power Control button on the front of the server.
-Pressing the Power Control button starts an orderly shutdown of the operating system, if this feature is supported by your operating system, and places the server in standby mode.
+• You can turn off the server by pressing the Power control button on the front of the server.
+Pressing the Power control button starts an orderly shutdown of the operating system, if this feature is supported by your operating system, and places the server in standby mode.

-Note: After turning off the server, wait at least 5 seconds before pressing the Power Control button to power the server on again.
+Note: After turning off the server, wait at least 5 seconds before pressing the Power control button to power the server on again.

-- You can press and hold the Power Control button for more than 4 seconds to cause an immediate shutdown of the server and place the server in standby mode.
-You can use this feature if the operating system hangs. - You can disconnect the server power cords from the electrical outlets to shut off all power to the server.

-Note: Wait about 15 seconds after disconnecting the power cords for your system to stop running.
+- You can press and hold the Power control button for more than 4 seconds to cause an immediate shutdown of the server and place the server in standby mode.
+This feature can be used if the operating system hangs. - You can disconnect the server power cords from the electrical outlets to shut off all power to the server. - Note: Wait about 15 seconds after disconnecting the power cords for your system to stop running.
 Watch for the System Power light on the operator information panel to stop blinking.